Ing-Jye/Rust_Asyc_Web_Server/README.md

 This is a simulated web server created by Rust.

-The goal is to use Tokio to deal incoming requests asynchronously.
+The goal is to use Tokio to deal with incoming requests asynchronously.

 There are two threads - one is the main thread which only used to accept incoming requests, another is used to respond those requests.